dotnet/docs/docs/csharp/ref-locals-and-returns.md

 - You can't box a `ref struct`.
 You cannot assign a `ref struct` type to a variable of type `object`, `dynamic`, or any interface type.
 - You can't declare a `ref struct` as a member of a class or a normal struct.
 - You cannot declare local variables that are `ref struct` types in async methods.
-Note that you can declare them in synchronous methods that return `Task`, `Task<T>` or Task-like types.
+You can declare them in synchronous methods that return `Task`, `Task<T>` or Task-like types.
-- You cannot delare `ref struct` local variables in iterators.
+- You cannot declare `ref struct` local variables in iterators.
-- You cannot capture `ref struct` variables in lamdba expressions or local functions.
+- You cannot capture `ref struct` variables in lambda expressions or local functions.

 These restrictions ensure that you do not accidentally use a `ref struct` in a manner that could promote it to the managed heap.